ben-rubin/json-schema-spec/CONTRIBUTING.md

 ## Issues

-Issues should identify an problem, enhancement, or use case; and propose some course of action for the draft.
+Issues should identify a problem, enhancement, or use case, and propose some course of action for the draft.
 For alternate support channels, [see the json-schema.org website](http://json-schema.org/) or the [jsonschema tag on stackoverflow](https://stackoverflow.com/tags/jsonschema).

 ## Milestones